Programming for Designers (2018): Coding for Creativity

 I believe the most interesting things to program are interactive systems for people to use productively, express themselves and play with each other.
 (There might be one or two other approaches, but for this course, I suggest to focus on interaction.)
 Within interactive applications, initially, the computer has been used and it is still used as a tool to model other media, that is, for example, to paint pictures and cut movies.
 But increasingly, the computer is coming into its own, and people start to question its uses and experiment with it, and interact with it in novel, provocant, and playful ways that were unimaginable before, and which have no precedent.

-For participants who have not done any programming before, it may take a few weeks to get into computational thinking, and to understand how programming works, recognize and use the handfull of structures, encounter object-based and event-driven programming, and implement a basic multiplayer game - and to see how programming can benefit significantly their own design practice.
+For participants who have not done any programming before, it may take a few weeks to get into computational thinking, and to understand how programming works, recognize and use the handfull of structures, encounter object-based and event-driven programming, and implement a basic multiplayer game - and to see how programming can significantly benefit their own design practice.
 This course offers a potentially disruptive change of perspective, and participants will experience the world of digital media in a different way, and be able to participate and contribute in ways they could not before.

 The course is an introduction to the basic concepts of computing and programming using a general-purpose language such as Processing.
 It is intended for a general audience with no prior programming experience, and taught with an emphasis on user interaction and graphics.